Make AI work for people and progress

 At the same time, Europe’s generative AI (GenAI) ecosystem is thriving: competition is dynamic and innovation is accelerating.
 With proportionate, evidence-based oversight, EU policymakers can help ensure this momentum continues, fostering investment and broad adoption of AI technologies that benefit European users and businesses alike.

-Delay obligations until relevant guidance, standards, and codes of practice are finalised and make them available at least 12 months in advance of implementation.
+Delay obligations until relevant guidance, standards, and codes of practice are finalised and published (at least 12 months before implementation) to allow meaningful, compliance preparation by companies.

 Ensure supervisory authorities apply consistent, risk-based enforcement across AI, cybersecurity, and data-protection frameworks so that compliance efforts focus on high-risk use cases rather than low-risk ones.

 III.
-Support Europe’s thriving GenAI ecosystem with proportionate, evidence-based oversight.
+Allow Europe’s GenAI ecosystem to thrive with oversight

 While monitoring market developments closely, act only when clear harm emerges and lower entry barriers by improving access to capital, simplifying rules, and promoting GenAI adoption across industries.